-Each year the City Council must take two actions before levying the annual assessments.
-Tonight's item is the first step and includes Council approval of the Engineer's Report on Open Space Districts, declaration of the City's intention to levy the annual assessments and setting of the date and time for a public hearing.
-The second action, scheduled for June 21, 2022, is conducting the public hearing, consideration of public testimony, authorization to levy annual assessments and confirmation of the amount to be collected.
+Each year the City Council must take two actions before levying the annual assessment.
+First, Council approves the Engineer's Report on Open Space Districts (entitled the "Annual Open Space Districts Engineer's Report", per the attachment of the same name), declares the City's intention to levy the annual assessment, and sets the date and time for a public hearing.
+The first action was completed on May 17th, 2022, and May 24th, 2022.
+The second action is to conduct the public hearing, take and consider public testimony, authorize the levy of the annual assessment and set the amount to be collected against the assessment.
+Tonight's action is the second step in the annual process.

-Pursuant to California State law and Municipal Code, the City Engineer has prepared and filed the annual report for all existing OSDs.
-Attachment 1 lists the names and locations of the OSDs.
-The annual report provides Council the opportunity to review the history of the OSDs.
+Pursuant to state law and Municipal Code, the City Engineer has prepared and filed the annual report for all existing Open Space Districts.
+The report is attached as Attachment 3 to this agenda statement.
+Attachment 1 lists the names and locations of the Districts.
+The annual report allows Council to review the history of the Open Space Districts.
 The report includes information regarding:

-- The proposed budgets

-- Funds remaining in the account

-- The proposed assessment (based upon prior year assessment plus an inflation factor)

-• The collectible (the amount needed from each property owner to provide sufficient funds for the following fiscal year's maintenance)
+- The proposed budgets - Funds remaining in the account - The proposed assessment (based upon prior year assessment plus an inflation factor) - The collectible (the amount needed from each property owner to provide sufficient funds for the following fiscal year's maintenance)